Key FOBs – All You Need To Know.

 How much does a replacement key fob cost?

-Generally speaking, to replace a key FOB usually cost between $160-$450.
+Generally speaking, replacing a key FOB usually costs between $160-$450.
 It depends on a few factors:

 Key FOB programming – Can you do it yourself?

 As explained above, the price of programming a key FOB can be relatively expensive.

 Unfortunately, all car manufacturers do not allow self-programming except for some GM models (Chevy, Buick, Cadillac, GMC), and therefore an automotive locksmith or the dealer is your only choice.

 In case you own a GM car, you can use the links above to read more about programming yourself.

 Here are some additional things to remember about key fobs:

 First, every key fob has an emergency key.

 It’s inside the key fob and you should use it if the battery dies.